-- A. Apply tourniquet proximal to the bleeding site. - B. Absolute contraindication: Bleeding has stopped - C. If bleeding is not controlled, consider additional tightening or applying a second tourniquet proximal side by side to the first. - D. Record the time of tourniquet application, on the patient, that is clearly visible.
+- A. Apply tourniquet proximal to the bleeding site. - B. Absolute contraindication: Bleeding has stopped - C. If bleeding is not controlled, consider additional tightening or applying a second tourniquet proximal side by side to the first. - D. Wound packing does not preclude you from placing a tourniquet.